 - How will I know where to alight the train?

-The guide was written by Doug Collins (one of the founders of this website) who worked in the UK rail industry for 25 years and traveled on nearly every line across the network.
+The guide was written by Doug Collins (one of the founders of this website) who worked in the UK rail industry for 25 years and travelled on nearly every line across the network.

 How can I save money on train travel in the UK?